jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 - studying
 ---

 Lessons learned from taking thousands of multiple choice questions.
+While most of this is from med-school tests, the principles apply to nearly all multiple choice exams.

 # Practice